Esther7171/Web-Application-Penetration-Testing/Check-List/readme.md

 - [ ] Test file uploads request.
 - [ ]  Cross-site Request Forgery (CSRF) — If your API accepts the same authentication configuration that your interactive users use, then you might be vulnerable to a CSRF attack.
 For example, if your interactive users login and get a “SESSIONID” cookie, and that cookie can also be used to invoke API requests, then a carefully composed HTML form could make unexpected API requests on behalf of your users.
 - [ ]  IDOR in body/header is more vulnerable than ID in URL.
 For example: {“id”:{“id”:111}}
+- [ ] Test for IDOR by manipulating resource identifiers in URLs, JSON bodies, arrays, headers, cookies, API versions, and case/encoding variants, as well as attempting access with guessable or other users’ IDs, ensuring server-side authorization consistently enforces ownership and prevents unauthorized access

 ## Processing